kriszyp/alkali/README.md

 ```

 ### Event Handlers
 The properties argument may also define event handlers.
-These event handlers are simply functions defined with the same event handler names as used by event attributes (however, these are not implemented using DOM0 event registration, Alkali uses modern event registration to setup the handlers).
+These event handlers are simply functions defined with the same event handler names as used by event attributes (however, these are not implemented using "DOM0" event registration, Alkali uses modern event registration to setup these handlers).
 For example, we could create a span that listens for clicks:
 ```
 new Span({
 	onclick(event) {